Vigi1993/ethicscore/README.md

 ---

-## What is EthicScore
+## What is EthicPrint

-EthicScore is a free, open source, community-driven tool that lets you measure the ethical impact of the brands, platforms, and services you use every day.
+EthicPrint is a free, open source, community-driven tool that lets you measure the ethical impact of the brands, platforms, and services you use every day.

-For each brand, EthicScore assigns a score across four dimensions:
+For each brand, EthicPrint assigns a score across four dimensions:

 | Dimension | What it measures |
 |---|---|